UcheNwuchu/monty/README.md

 If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by a new line, and exit with the status EXIT_FAILURE where is the line number where the instruction appears.
 Line numbers always start at 1
-The monty program runs the bytecodes line by line and stop if either: it executed properly every line of the file it finds an error in the file an error occured
+The Monty program runs the bytecodes line by line and stop if either: it executed properly every line of the file it finds an error in the file an error occured